 Zak and Leah Ringelstein grew up in small lake towns a mountain range away from each other -- Leah in Rangeley and Zak in Moultonborough.
 They met while teaching public school across the country and recognized something in each other: community values and pine tree authenticity.
-Their first child, Zion, is almost 2 years old, and another is on the way.
+Their first child, Zion, is 2 years old, and their second, Jack, just arrived.

 Leah and I were raised in rural, working-class homes a two-hour drive from where we live today by parents who lived their values as teachers and social workers.
 I was delivered on my kitchen floor by a rural doctor and Leah raised pet goats who often accompanied her into town.
 We wouldn't be who we are today if it weren't for what our churches, public schools, and communities taught us.

 Though we left college with over $150,000 in debt, we worked hard -- first as public school teachers and then as founders of an education business that helped teachers and students collaborate.
 As the CEO, I negotiated the sale of our company at the age of 28 and was named to the Forbes 30 Under 30 list.
 During this time, we worked on early childhood education policy at the White House, gave a TEDx Talk on the damaging effects of standardized testing, and collaborated with national leaders like Senator Mark Warner and Representative Gabby Giffords to facilitate nationwide civics lessons in schools.
 Just last year, I co-led a campaign called “PowerToPublic” to stop billionaire Betsy DeVos from becoming our Secretary of Education because her attempt to defund public schools is a calculated attack on our communities.